ehorvat1/NES-MEP-Reader/README.md

 ## Quick start:
 1) Flash the ESP32 using files in [ESP32-binaries](https://github.com/ehorvat1/NES-MEP-Reader/tree/main/ESP32-binaries) folder and according instructions of its readme.md file.
 Later subsequent firmware changes can be done via Web interface by uploading a single firmware file.
 (Or by connecting ESP32 to a serial port which can also upload firmware.)
 2) Connect to ESP32 "AP" WIFI web page.
-Initially the ESP32 starts in AP mode (= presenting an WIFI Access point named Stromzaehler-abcd").
+Initially the ESP32 starts in AP mode (= presenting an WIFI Access point named amsreader-abcd").
 Connect your Laptop/Tablet to this Wifi network using **password: nesmep_esp32#V20** and open ESP32 web page which is by default on IP: 192.168.4.1

 The AP SSID and password are also shown on serial connected terminal right after booting ESP32.